jmdavis/bemgr/usage.md

 `-k` tells `bemgr` to keep the origin in the case where the BE dataset is a clone; otherwise, it will be destroyed as long as it is not the origin of another dataset.
+If the dataset is not a clone, then `-k` has no effect.

-Normally, if any of what's being destroyed is mounted, it will be unmounted and destroyed without a problem, but if it's actively in use, then zfs may refuse to unmount it. `-F` can be used to forcefully unmount what's being destroyed if that occurs (or you can unmount it first).
+Normally, if any of what's being destroyed is mounted, it will be unmounted and destroyed without a problem, but if it's actively in use, then zfs may refuse to unmount it. `-F` can be used to forcibly unmount what's being destroyed if that occurs (or you can unmount it first).
 Of course, normally, inactive datasets are not mounted, and `bemgr` will refuse to destroy a dataset if it's active.
-So, `bemgr destroy` can't be used to destroy the currently running OS.
+So, `bemgr` destroy can't be used to destroy the currently running OS.

+However, note that on Linux, there are corner cases where `-F` will fail (e.g. if a snapshot affected by a promotion is currently mounted), because Linux apparently doesn't support forcibly unmounting things to the degree that FreeBSD does. `zfs destroy` is the only zfs command on Linux which supports forcibly unmounting.
+So, if `bemgr` needs to do any other commands which would require forcibly unmounting a dataset or snapshot, they are likely to fail on Linux even with `-F`.

-In more detail:
+In more detail, what `bemgr destroy` does is:

-1. If any of the boot environment's snapshots are the origin of another dataset (i.e. a dataset is a clone of that snapshot), then a clone of the newest snapshot which has a clone will be promoted, shifting that origin snapshot and the other snapshots which are older than it to the clone that's promoted, meaning that they will not be destroyed.
+1. If any of the boot environment's snapshots are the origin of another dataset (i.e. a dataset is a clone of that snapshot), then a clone of the newest snapshot with a clone will be promoted, shifting that origin snapshot and the other snapshots which are older than it to the clone that's promoted, meaning that they will not be destroyed.

 2. If the boot environment has an origin (and thus is a clone), and that origin snapshot is not the origin of another dataset, then that origin snapshot will